HusarzVTF/SQL/readme.md

 	@il_1 = NULL,
 	@ks_pro_1 = 0.40

-Which means that we wanted to know how much oil do we need to sell if we sell 2000 litres of petrol and we will simulate that we want to cover 40% of costs by selling gas.
+Which means that we wanted to know how much oil do we need to sell if we sell 2000 litres of petrol  <br />
+and we will simulate that we want to cover 40% of costs by selling gas.  <br />
-We are able to change the question flexible with parameters like costs level to cover and quantity to sell.
-We can mix it like that:
+We are able to change the question flexible with parameters like costs level to cover and <br />
+quantity to sell.
+We can mix it like that: <br />
- - we provide quantity for two fuels
+ - we provide quantity for two fuels <br />
- - we provide quantity for one fuel and costs percentage to cover for second fuel
+ - we provide quantity for one fuel and costs percentage to cover for second fuel <br />
- - we provide percentage costs to cover for two fuels In every case we are able to provide data for two fules out of three.
+ - we provide percentage costs to cover for two fuels <br />
+ In every case we are able to provide data for two fules out of three. <br />

  The result of such query is shown on below screenshot:

  ![Screenshot example](<Schematy/Ope/Stored Procedures/uspBEP_Kalkulator.jpg>)

- In this case we see that we don't have enough gas and oil in stocks if we want to keep strategy with provided parameters.
-In this case we need to change margin levels to higher or buy more gas and oil or combine all off it.
+ In this case we see that we don't have enough gas and oil in stocks if we want to keep strategy <br />
+ with provided parameters.
+In this case we need to change margin levels to higher <br />
+ or buy more gas and oil or combine all off it. <br />

 * ![Customers segmentation](<Schematy/Ope/Stored Procedures/uspKlasyfikacja_klientow>)

- The idea of customer segmentation is to choose correct parameters to describe real value of customers.
+ The idea of customer segmentation is to choose correct parameters to describe real value of customers. <br />
- Choosen parameters are (in order from left to right according to below screenshot):
+ Choosen parameters are (in order from left to right according to below screenshot): <br />
- - income from invoices
+ - income from invoices <br />
- - percentage of unpaid income from invoices calculated as unpaid income divided by income
+ - percentage of unpaid income from invoices calculated as unpaid income divided by income <br />
- - percentage of unpaid and overdue income calculated as unpaid and overdue income divided by income
+ - percentage of unpaid and overdue income calculated as unpaid and overdue income divided by income <br />
- - number of invoices
+ - number of invoices <br />
- - number of bought fuels
+ - number of bought fuels <br />

   ![Customers segmentation](<Schematy/Ope/Stored Procedures/uspKlasyfikacja_klientow.jpg>)